 If you haven’t looked for work in a while, use the following resources for detailed information about the work search process.
 You'll find information on a host of work-search topics, including how to write a resumé and covering letter:

 - Network.
 Your network is the people you know and the people they know.
 Use your network for work search:

 - Tell them you're looking for work

 - Ask them for advice or referrals to people they know who can help

 - Conduct information interviews:

-- Use an information interview to talk to people and learn about occupations, educational programs and organizations that interest you.
+- Use an informational interview to talk to people and learn about occupations, educational programs, and organizations that interest you.